SyedSarafeenaAli/Dragon-RealEstate/README.md

 LSTAT           : Numeric	        :  % lower status of the population (i.e. socioeconomic measure)

 MEDV/PRICE   	  : Numeric	        :  Target — median value of homes (in $1000s) or sale price

-# NOTES:-

-Regression: In machine learning, regression is a supervised learning (dataset provided is labelled) method that uses knowledge of the connection between independent variables (features) and a continuous target variable to predict continuous numerical values.
-In order to translate input features into a continuous output—such as house prices, stock trends, or temperatures for new, unseen data—a model must be trained on a labelled dataset.

-Regression Metrics: Common regression metrics in scikit-learn include -
-1. Mean Absolute Error (MAE)
-2. Mean Squared Error (MSE)
-3. R-squared (R²) Score
-4. Root Mean Squared Error (RMSE)